transcom/mymove-docs/docs/frontend/testing/frontend.md

 After the research and initial prototypes are made a designer will create a full design for a new component, card, or page.
 Once the design has passed the design team's review process the designer will deliver a link to the [Abstract](https://www.abstract.com/) design.
 Since engineers are not likely to have an Abstract account the designers will ensure that this link is a publicly viewable version.
 For example here is the link we used for the [TabNav](https://app.abstract.com/share/39907fe2-a5c6-4063-ac68-71bae522e296?mode=build&selected=3210965808-139C6AE4-167B-4B24-B583-C1F45CC3493D) component.

-We have added the github `@transcom/truss-design` as code owners of `src/stories` thus requiring their approval for these changes in addition to normal engineering review.

 ### Engineering

 Once an engineer has the Abstract design for a new component they can begin to implement it.
 The new process requires that all components have a [Storybook](https://storybook.js.org/) story created or updated for it.
 Storybook stories require approval from someone on the design team before they can be merged, preferable the designer who created the original Abstract design.
 We are following the [USWDS](#uswds) standard for design and implementation, so please review that section of this document.
 Be sure to use [USWDS mixins](https://designsystem.digital.gov/utilities/) and any components that are available in `react-uswds`.
 If there is a USWDS component not already in `react-uswds` please add it to that package and then make use of it.